- Youth Service

 The Community Support service can provide assistance with: Information about services in the community, Referral to services in the community, Assistance with documentation, Letter writing, Resume development, Photocopying and faxing and Job applications.

 Community Breakfast Program

-Twice a week on Monday and Thursday morning, through financial assistance received from the Community Development Support Scheme funding from Dapto Leagues Club, is a FREE Community Breakfast Program.
+Twice a week on Monday and Thursday morning is a FREE Community Breakfast Program.
 This program enables the families and community members to enjoy FREE warm breakfast before taking on the tasks of everyday living.